Pythagora-io/star-history/README.md

 # Star_History

-Star_History is a Node.js web application that enables authenticated users to visualize and compare the star history of two public GitHub repositories.
-Users can input GitHub repository URLs, and the app fetches the historical star data, displays it on an interactive line chart, and stores it in MongoDB for future queries.
+Star_History is a Node.js web application that allows users to input URLs for two public GitHub repositories, compare their historical star data, and visualize this information on a zoomable line chart.
+Users must be registered and authenticated to access this feature.

 ## Overview

-The app's backend is built on Node.js with Express, using Passport.js for user authentication and MongoDB for session storage and data persistence.
-The frontend uses EJS for templating and Chart.js for rendering the comparative star history charts.
-The GitHub API is accessed using an authenticated token to retrieve historical star data, which is stored in a .env file for security.
+The application is structured into a backend built with Node.js and Express, serving EJS rendered pages for the user interface.
+User sessions are managed with MongoDB utilizing connect-mongo, while user authentication is handled by Passport.js.
+The star history data is fetched using the authenticated GitHub API, stored in MongoDB for caching, and plotted using Chart.js with a chartjs-plugin-zoom for interactivity.

 ## Features

-- Comparison of GitHub repository star history via inputted URLs
+- Fetch and compare star history for two public GitHub repositories
-- Zoomable line charts for detailed star history analysis
+- User authentication with register/login/logout functionality
-- User registration, login, and logout functionality
+- Cached star history data to minimize API calls
-- Caching of repository star data in MongoDB to optimize performance
+- Zoomable and interactive line charts
-- Error handling for private repositories and invalid URL inputs
+- Server-side error handling and user input validation

 ## Getting started